schollz/piwip/README.md

 i'm sure there are other interesting combos. here is a quick rundown of some parameters:

-- `rec thresh`: lower to more easily trigger recording when armed
+- `recording->rec thresh`: lower to more easily trigger recording when armed
-- `silence to stop`: recording after armed stops after this much silence
+- `recording->silence to stop`: recording after armed stops after this much silence
-- `min recorded`: is the amount recorded before midi playback is possible
+- `playback->min recorded`: is the amount recorded before note playback is possible
-- `playback reference`: determines how pitch adjustment works
+- `playback->playback reference`: determines how pitch adjustment works
-- `live follow`: starts notes behind the latest sample
+- `playback->live follow`: starts notes behind the latest sample
-- `keep armed`: re-arms recording if recorded stops
+- `playback->keep armed`: re-arms recording if recorded stops
-- `only play during rec`: sequenced notes only emit during recording
+- `playback->only play during rec`: sequenced notes only emit during recording
-- `midi during rec`: use to disable midi during recording
+- `playback->midi during rec`: use to disable midi during recording
-- `notes start at 0`: start notes at 0 or from where they last were
+- `playback->notes start at 0`: start notes at 0 or from where they last were

 ## demo